pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

   - Edges: Roads
   - Polygons: Buildings with population

-* Find the travel-time based service area
+* Find the travel-time based the roads served
 * Estimate the population of the buildings
 * Find the nearest road to the buildings
 * Store the sum of population of nearest buildings in roads table
-* Find the sum of population on all the roads in service area
+* Find the sum of population on all the roads in the roads served

 Pre-processing roads and buildings data
 --------------------------------------------------------------------------------